MongoDB

 - Use the

-package to connect to a MongoDB instance from a Node.js app.
+mongodbpackage to connect to a MongoDB instance from a Node.js app.

-bashnpm install mongodb
+bashnpm install mongodb- Use the

 Example of Connecting:

-jsconst { MongoClient } = require("mongodb"); const uri = "mongodb://localhost:27017"; const client = new MongoClient(uri); async function run() { try { await client.connect(); console.log("Connected to MongoDB"); } finally { await client.close(); } } run().catch(console.dir);
+jsconst { MongoClient } = require("mongodb"); const uri = "mongodb://localhost:27017"; const client = new MongoClient(uri); async function run() { try { await client.connect(); console.log("Connected to MongoDB"); } finally { await client.close(); } } run().catch(console.dir);Basic CRUD with Node.js:

 jsconst collection = client.db("mydb").collection("users"); // Insert await collection.insertOne({ name: "Alice", age: 25 }); // Find const users = await collection.find({}).toArray(); // Update await collection.updateOne({ name: "Alice" }, { $set: { age: 26 } }); // Delete await collection.deleteOne({ name: "Alice" });